What Does ‘Cask Strength’ Mean?

 If you have a higher-proof whisky in your collection, the best way to enjoy it is with water.
 It’s how our distillers drink it, and you should never be afraid to dilute your whisky to suit your personal tastes.
 Add room-temperature water or an ice cube, whichever you prefer – just be careful not to over-dilute.
 Add the water little by little, tasting the whisky after each addition.
 You’ll notice subtle changes to the taste as different tones and flavours are released, bringing out the complexities in the spirit.

 Where Do I Begin?

 The Glenlivet Nàdurra Cask Strength range is the perfect place to start cask strength whisky explorations.
 Nàdurra means “natural” in Gaelic, and the range is all about an unadulterated whisky experience.
-All you need is some ice and water, and your journey into cask strength scotch can begin.
+Choose from Nàdurra Oloroso, a sherry cask scotch, Nàdurro First Fill Selection, a first fill whisky or Nàdurro Peated Whisky Cask Finish, a peated scotch whisky.
+The only other things you need are some ice and water, and your journey into cask strength scotch can begin.

 Explore enjoying The Glenlivet further with our whisky cocktail recipes, including honey whisky drinks and Old Fashioned variations.